 Contact Lens Options for Aging Eyes

 Many people facing middle age are trying to avoid one of the two telltale signs of aging: bifocals or reading glasses.
 Fortunately, there are several manufacturers that offer bifocal or multifocal contact lenses.
 These lenses come in both soft and gas permeable materials and can be used on a disposable (even daily) or planned replacement basis.
 Some of these lenses combine the correction for astigmatism as well.
-Most new designs are made from silicone hydrogel materials that allow significantly more oxygen to reach the cornea than conventional soft lenses for greater wearing comfort.
+Most new designs are made from silicone hydrogel materials that allow more oxygen to reach the cornea.

 There are three main contact lens designs for correcting the close-up blurred vision that typically begins in middle age, a condition referred to as presbyopia:

 With bifocals, you look through both the reading and distance portions of the lenses all the same time.

 Translating Bifocal Contact Lenses

 Translating bifocals are similar in concept to bifocal eyeglass lenses and are available in gas permeable materials.
 When you look down to read, the thicker lower edge of the contact lens rests on the lower lid.
 Your eye is then looking through the reading portion of the lens.

 Monovision is a treatment in which one eye is fit with a lens for seeing things at a distance and the other eye is fit for seeing close up.
 Many people are able to adapt, however, some people experience feelings of blurred vision, imbalance, have headaches or eye strain.